ita-social-projects/Home/home-docs/starting-the-project.md

 ### Continuous integration and deployment
 Project uses GitHub actions for CI.
-Each commit in Pull Request checked by CI using `mvn clean install`.
+Each commit in Pull Request is checked by CI using `mvn clean install`.
 Merging in the `dev` branch provokes CI to build artifacts, then updated `dev` is deployed to Heroku.

 ### Issues that you may face